timhwang21/gitbook/programming/databases/metrics.md

 - Only rollup data at the end of the rollup period.
 Conceptually simple, but you lose real-time updating (only updates once every rollup) and can be hard to backfill data due to needing to cumulatively update rollups (e.g. if you are tracking totals and not deltas).
 - [HyperLogLog](https://www.citusdata.com/blog/2017/04/04/distributed_count_distinct_with_postgresql/) lets you slice your data in a more flexible manner; however, it is conceptually more complex, and is an approximation algorithm so doesn't work well with small datasets (which begs the question, if your data are small why not do something simpler in the first place).
 [Tutorial](https://www.citusdata.com/blog/2017/06/30/efficient-rollup-with-hyperloglog-on-postgres/)

+Another weakness important to note is the difficulty of handling entities that can change over time.
+As a simple case, we have a `Processable` model that asynchronously transitions from `pending` to `processed`.
+If an item is rolled up while pending but is then later processed, we need to go back and update the old count.
+If the processing time is short and predictable, we can get away with simply looking an additional period (or periods) back and recomputing the rollup.
+However if the processing time is unpredictable (e.g., anything requiring manual human action), we cannot do this solely at the DB level and would have to handle rollups with logic like "query every item that has updated since the last rollup period; handle items created after the rollup period normally; take items created before the rollup period and reconcile them back into existing rollups".

 Strengths:

 - The tables tend to be small so you can keep them in memory